aufflick/DemoGod/README.md

 You can start from the commandline if you prefer from the root of your git repo with `open -a DemoGod .`

+There's a pre-compiled (and signed) app in [Releases](https://github.com/aufflick/DemoGod/releases).

 Happy presenting!